L'Assomption

-L'Assomption (/fr/) is an off-island suburb of Montreal, in southwestern Quebec, Canada on the L'Assomption River.
+L'Assomption (/fr/) is an off-island suburb of Montreal, in southwestern Quebec, Canada, on the L'Assomption River.
 It is the seat of the Regional County Municipality of L'Assomption.
 It is located on the outer fringes of the Montreal urban area.

+L'Assomption incorporated as a city in 1992.
+Its population was 20,065 in 2011.

-Most of the economy depends on the agricultural industries of the surrounding plains.
+Most of the economy of L'Assomption depends on the agricultural industries of the surrounding plains.
 It is also the cultural centre of the region.

 History

-In 1647, the L'Assomption Seignory was granted to Pierre Legardeur de Repentigny, named after the river already named such since the seventeenth century.
+In 1647, the L'Assomption Seignory was granted to Pierre Legardeur de Repentigny and was named after the river that had been named as such since the 17th century.
 Between 1640 and 1700, a settlement formed inside a large horseshoe-shaped meander of the L'Assomption River.
-Amerindians had already been visiting this site since ancient times and called it Outaragasipi meaning winding river, in reference to the river's course.
-They would drag their canoes across the peninsula as a short-cut for the meander, and therefore the settlement was first called Le Portage.
+Amerindians had already been visiting the site since ancient times and called it Outaragasipi,meaning "Winding River," in reference to the river's course.
+Since they would drag their canoes across the peninsula as a shortcut for the meandre, the settlement was first called Le Portage.

-In 1717, the parish was formed, known thereafter as Saint-Pierre-du-Portage-de-l'Assomption and also as Saint-Pierre-et-Saint-Paul-du-Portage.
+In 1717, the parish was formed and would be known as Saint-Pierre-du-Portage-de-l'Assomption and also as Saint-Pierre-et-Saint-Paul-du-Portage.
 In 1766, the village saw an influx of Acadian settlers.
-Between 1774 and 1888, L'Assomption was the most prosperous and important town between Montreal and Trois-Rivieres.
+Between 1774 and 1888, L'Assomption was the most prosperous and important town between Montreal and Trois-Rivières.

-In 1845, the L'Assomption Municipality was established, abolished in 1847, but reestablished as a parish municipality in 1855.
-In 1846, the village itself became a separate Village Municipality and obtained town status in 1888.
+In 1845, the L'Assomption Municipality was established.
+It was abolished in 1847 but reestablished as a parish municipality in 1855.
+In 1846, the village itself became a separate village municipality and obtained town status in 1888.

-In 1992, the town and parish municipality were merged again, and on July 1, 2000, the neighbouring Parish Municipality of Saint-Gérard-Majella was amalgamated with Ville de L'Assomption.
+In 1992, the town and the parish municipalities were merged again, and on July 1, 2000, the neighbouring parish municipality of Saint-Gérard-Majella was merged withVille de L'Assomption.

-In December 2010, the 1,300-worker Electrolux factory announced that it would close, relocating to Memphis, Tennessee.
+In December 2010, the 1,300-worker Electrolux factory announced that it would close and relocate to Memphis, Tennessee.